Excoriate/go-service-boilerplate/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🌚 Actual Behavior
 Describe what actually occurred given the steps.
-Example: "golang-cli-boilerplate crashed and an error message was displayed."
+Example: "go-service-boilerplate crashed and an error message was displayed."

 ## 📷 Screenshots
 Include screenshots to better illustrate the bug, if necessary.